Vyral/base-template/_posts/2019-01-24-local-professional-mark-morgan-explains-the-luxury-appraisal-process.md

 7:34 - Explaining the concept of “matched pairs”

-12:01 - The third factor: purchasing power
+12:01 - The fourth factor: purchasing power

 14:14 - What appraisers actually care about